-Prerequisite: French 1411 or the equivalent. course is a continuation of French 1411.
+Prerequisite: French 1411 or the equivalent.
+This course is a continuation of French 1411.
 Emphasis is on idiomatic language and complicated syntax.
 Laboratory fee.
 (3 Lec., 2 Lab.)

-FREN 2303 Introduction To French Literature (3)

-(This is a common course number.
-Former course prefix/number
+FREN 2303 Introduction To French Literature (3) (This is a common course number, Former course prefix/number FR 203)

 Prerequisite: French 2312 or demonstrated competence approved by the instructor.
 This course is an introduction to French literature.
 It includes readings in French literature, history, culture, art, and civilization.
+(3 Lec.)

-FREN 2304 Introduction To French Literature (3)
+FREN 2304 Introduction To French Literature (3) (This is a common course number.
+Former course prefix/number FR 204)

 Prerequisite: French 2312 or demonstrated competence approved by the instructor.
 This course is a continuation of French 2303.
 It includes readings in French literature, history, culture, art, and civilization.
+(3 Lec.)